Privacy Policy

 If you use optional AI features with your own API key (BYOK):

-- What data is sent: the text you submit for AI processing (for example task title/notes/prompt content).
+- What data is sent: the text you submit for AI processing (for example task title, notes, or prompt content).
+If you choose a remote speech-to-text provider, Mindwtr also sends the voice recording you ask it to transcribe.

 - Who receives it: your selected provider (for example OpenAI, Google Gemini, or Anthropic).